Study abroad in London

 Student Oyster Zip card

-Please make sure that you bring your European Health Insurance Card (EHIC) with you to London.
-This enables you to get free medical care at walk-in clinics and hospitals.
-Once you have arrived in London you also need to register with a local doctor (General Practitioner or GP).
+Please bring your European Health Insurance Card (EHIC) with you to London.
+Once you have arrived in London you need to register with a local doctor (General Practitioner or GP).

 Make sure that you have an insurance policy that provides the cover you need for yourself and your property.
 The school provides an insurance for accidents.
 This will not, however, cover things like loss of property, illness or medical transport.
 Please contact your insurance company and get their advice.
 Most major insurance companies in Sweden can offer specialised policies for exchange studies abroad.